Energy Consumption of Dataframe Libraries for End-to-End Deep Learning Pipelines:A Comparative Analysis: Results and Discussion

 \subsection{Insurance Dataset Observations}

+Figure \ref{fig:energy_insurance} shows the observations for Insurance Dataset.
 For the small-scale insurance dataset (1,000 records), Pandas and Polars exhibit nearly identical runtimes for simple models such as Random Forest and SVR (Pandas: 0.817\,s vs. Polars: 0.815\,s for Random Forest; Pandas: 0.160\,s vs. Polars: 0.168\,s for SVR).
 This is because, for small in-memory datasets, both libraries can load data with negligible I/O overhead, and vectorized operations dominate execution time.
 Interestingly, Polars' CPU memory usage is higher (e.g., 8.03\,MB vs. 2.83\,MB for Random Forest) due to the Arrow buffers and parallel execution overhead, while Pandas maintains a leaner footprint.
 Dask incurs the highest runtime (1.027\,s for Random Forest) because of task scheduling overhead, which outweighs its parallelism benefits on small data.

 For TabNet, a more complex neural architecture requiring GPU, the differences are magnified.
 Pandas yields a runtime of 1.688\,s, while Polars and Dask take 1.826\,s and 1.844\,s, respectively.
 The large CPU memory (248.83–254.52\,MB) arises from TabNet's internal batch caching and feature transformations.
 Notably, Polars consumes significantly less CPU energy (245.066\,J) compared to Pandas (447.914\,J) and Dask (334.002\,J), indicating better CPU-side efficiency, likely due to its parallelized execution.
 GPU memory and energy consumption remain similar across backends since model training dominates those metrics.